equality factor: Grammy-winning believer in equality last album: Look Up Child our favorite song: You Say based in: Nashville, USA

 Lauren Daigle was born on September 9th, 1991 in Lafayette, Louisiana.
-She grew up around influences of blues, country, zydeco and Cajun music, as typical for this Southern region of the United States.
+She grew up around influences of blues, country, zydeco, and Cajun music, typical for this Southern region of the United States.
 At the age of six, she told people who asked her what she wanted to be as an adult, "I want to be a singer".
 She grew up in a very religious household, so during her teenage years, Lauren went to a college prep school and prepared to go into the medical field and do mission work, deviating from her artistic dreams.
 At the age of fifteen, however, Lauren contracted a virus that caused an immune deficiency - and she was forced to stay home from school for two whole years.
-In solitude, she returned to her true passion of singing.
-Her faith played a big role in this re-shifting of focus.
+In solitude, she returned to her true passion for singing.
+Her faith played a big role in this re-shifting in focus.

 "When the Lord brought me into that solitude I was like, ‘How did I get distracted from what my true passion is?
 I NEED to be singing.’
 He really brought me through all of that season to pour in a passion for ministry and a passion for music.”

-After recovering from the virus, Lauren went back to school and upon graduating, she traveled to Brazil to do missionary work and attended Louisiana State University for Child and Family Studies.
-Having been part of several choirs during high school years, she became a choir leader herself at university.
+After recovering from the virus, Lauren went back to school and upon graduating, she travelled to Brazil to do missionary work and attended Louisiana State University for Child and Family Studies.
+Having been part of several choirs during her high school years, she became a choir leader herself at university.
 In 2010, Lauren finally took a leap of faith toward her artistic dream of becoming a singer: she auditioned for American Idol.

 Although she did not make it into the final rounds then, or in 2012, when she auditioned another time, a fire was ignited in Lauren.
 The following year, she was asked to sing background vocals for the local band "The Assemblie".
 It was a gig with that band that led to an invitation from Centricity Music to attend a workshop in Washington State.
 When the lead singer of "The Assemblie" fell ill and was unable to attend the event, Lauren stepped in and impressed label executives who encouraged the singer on the rise to move to "Music City" Nashville.
 Her move to the big city kicked off a series of events that landed Daigle a spot among the most celebrated Christian stars of the last decade.
-Her debut full-length album, "How Can It Be" was released April 14, 2015.
-It at No. 1 on the Billboard Christian Albums Chart.
+Her debut full-length album, "How Can It Be" was released on April 14, 2015.
+It is at No. 1 on the Billboard Christian Albums Chart.
 Making it to the top 20 of the Billboard Top Albums Chart, Lauren's soulful voice and excellent songwriting skills proved to please music fans beyond the Christian pop genre, foreshadowing the international career she has obtained today.

-In 2019, the soulful Christian ballad "You Say"earned Lauren Daigle two Grammy awards, three Billboard Music Awards and three GMA Dove Awards.
+In 2019, the soulful Christian ballad "You Say" earned Lauren Daigle two Grammy awards, three Billboard Music Awards, and three GMA Dove Awards.
 Through this immense success, many music fans who would not typically indulge in Christian music became fans of the artist.
 Interestingly, the international break-through single had been released on Christian radio for over six months when it finally hit mainstream radio stations."You Say" is a reflection of a young woman who struggles with confidence and finding her place - something listeners all around the world can relate to, believers or not.

 Already a major star in the Christian contemporary scene - having performed with legendary Australian music praise & worship group Hillsong at a megachurch in Birmingham - Lauren's global career took off from that point on.
-Her second album "Look Up Child" is one of the highest-charting Christian contemporary albums of the decade, as well the highest-charting Christian album by a woman on the Billboard 200 since LeAnn Rimes' "You Light Up My Life" chart-topping success in 1997.
+Her second album "Look Up Child" is one of the highest-charting Christian contemporary albums of the decade, as well as the highest-charting Christian album by a woman on the Billboard 200 since LeAnn Rimes' "You Light Up My Life" chart-topping success in 1997.